-We began by reviewing LMS solutions and started compiling extended enterprise case studies from each vendor and categorizing them by industry.
+We began by reviewing LMS software, compiling extended enterprise case studies from each vendor and categorizing those scenarios by industry.
 As it turns out, companies in the high-technology sector are early adopters of extended enterprise learning.
 Why?

 There is really no other way to get the information out other than using learning, social and mobile technology.
-What are the measurable benefits hi-tech organizations see from educating their extended enterprise of channel, customers and prospects?
+What are the measurable benefits hi-tech organizations see from educating their extended enterprise — including channel partners, customers and prospects?

 Here are the top 10 examples of hi-tech companies educating their extended enterprise and achieving those measurable results: